IceLab-X/MiniGP/core/README.md

   - svgp.py: A sparse GP model that uses stochastic variational inference that allow Mini-Batch gradient descent.
 It is suitable for users who want to model data with size over 10k.
 [Original paper](https://arxiv.org/abs/1411.2005)
   - inputwarpedGP.py: A GP model that uses input warping to model the data.
 It is suitable for users who want to model non-stationary data.
   - gplvm.py: A GP model that uses latent variable to model the data.
 It is suitable for no-linear dimension reduction.
 [Original paper](https://papers.nips.cc/paper/2009/file/7c4d21b4b9f8f2b8d1e3e7d2e2e5b7f8-Paper.pdf)
-  - non-positive-definite-fix.py: A set of tools to use when your kernel is non-positive definite, or you encounter Nan problem, more details can be found at Debug_NanError_FAQ.
 ### To understand how to use these callable classes, please refer to the test cases provided at the end of each model.py file.
 ```